Make Money Online

 it is still a pending ‘temporary’ thing…but it has been MONTHS.
 Every once in a while they make us think we might get invited back but then we dont….I have a friend who still works for Overstock through Needle- so I know they didn’t get axed….I honestly think Needle has just been trying to get their ducks in a row.
 They are still fairly new to all of this.

-26. robin barnes says
+robin barnes

 January 21, 2014 at 4:02 pm